-The Basin is currently ranked by DWR as a low priority basin suggesting that as a whole, groundwater in the basin is managed sustainably with respect to SGMA.
+The Basin is currently ranked by DWR as a low priority basin.
 The prioritization of the Basin, including the Fish Slough subbasin, relied on existing data and considered the following factors (CWC Section 10933(b)):

 - 1. The population overlying the basin or subbasin. - 2.
 The rate of current and projected growth of the population overlying the basin or subbasin. - 3.
 The number of public supply wells that draw from the basin or subbasin. - 4.
 The total number of wells that draw from the basin or subbasin. - 5.
-The irrigated acreage overlying the basin or subbasin.
+The irrigated acreage overlying the basin or subbasin. - 6.
+The degree to which persons overlying the basin or subbasin rely on groundwater as their primary source of water.

-- 6. The degree to which persons overlying the basin or subbasin rely on groundwater as their primary source of water. - 7.
-Any documented impacts on the groundwater within the basin or subbasin, including overdraft, subsidence, saline intrusion, and other water quality degradation. - 8.
+- 7. Any documented impacts on the groundwater within the basin or subbasin, including overdraft, subsidence, saline intrusion, and other water quality degradation. - 8.
 Any other information determined to be relevant by the department, including adverse impacts on local habitat and local stream flows.